caroline-cl/Rijksmuseum-Artwork-Recognition-TransferLearning/README.md

 You can visualize your result from our colab notebook.
 The data for image classification can be downloaded from ./datas

+### Usage
+Python object_detection.py -input_file your_image_file -box_info

+The -input_file ask user to provide the images path.
+The -box_info command can provide you with the coordinates of bounding box in images.

+Also user can use evaluation.ipynb to evaluate their result.
 ## Multi-task Image Classification
 Under Images_Classification folders
 ML_label_create.ipynb is a file that is selected for label when running on google drive.